Paneer Dodi: Uses, Benefits, Side Effects, and more!

 The flowers and fruits of paneer dodi are often used in folk medicine to manage diabetes.5 In an animal model with type 2 diabetes, paneer dodi was discovered to improve signs and symptoms while achieving normal blood glucose levels during the trial.2 Therefore, you may use paneer dodi for managing blood glucose levels.
 However, you need to talk to your doctor before using paneer dodi or other herbs to manage your symptoms.
 Also, avoid using herbal supplements as an alternative to modern medicine.

 Fruit extract of paneer dodi has been shown to exert liver-protective effects during laboratory trials.
 The protective effect of paneer dodi was determined by measuring the blood enzyme levels during the study.4 if you are suffering from any liver condition, you need to consult with a doctor first before using paneer dodi for your liver.
-Using a herbal supplement without consulting your doctor may worsen the situation.
+Using an herbal supplement without consulting your doctor may worsen the situation.

 Fruit extract of paneer dodi was studied in an animal model for its diuretic effect.
 The results showed an increase in the urine volume, and electrolytes excretion, indicating that the fruit extract has a diuretic effect.3 However, avoid using paneer dodi for its health effects without consulting your doctor.
 A doctor can give you a proper diagnosis and treatment.

 In an animal study, the fruit extract of paneer dodi was applied to the wound of an animal.
 In this study, the extract increased the rate of wound healing (wound contraction).
-This indicates that paneer dodi has wound healing properties.3 If you are suffering from wounds, do not use paneer dodi without consulting your healthcare provider.
+This indicates that paneer dodi has wound-healing properties.3 If you are suffering from wounds, do not use paneer dodi without consulting your healthcare provider.
 Likewise, the wound might get infected if you use herbs without consulting your doctor.

 Fruit extract of paneer dodi was evaluated in a study for its antibacterial activity.
 It was found to show antibacterial activity against Vibrio cholera and Staphylococcus aureus.
 It also showed anti-helminthic activity.
 Furthermore, the entire plant extract exhibited antifungal activity against several potentially pathogenic fungi.3 These properties have been observed in lab trials.
 However, more research is needed to consolidate the use of paneer dodi on humans.
 Therefore, you are advised not to use paneer dodi for any infection without consulting a healthcare provider first.